 But the high price may make you consider other SEO software.
 I did the research and tried all the Clearscope alternatives out there to see how they compare.

-Dashword might be the tool you're looking for (surprise!)
+Dashword might be the tool you're looking for.
 It has the same main features as Clearscope with some nice twists.

 First of all, there is no limit to the number of reports you can run.
-When you write an article, you may target one main keyword, but your content will also rank for a lot of smaller keywords.
-Being able to run reports for all of these keywords will give you a deep understanding of the topics you need to cover.
+When you write an article, you're targeting one main keyword, but your content will also rank for several smaller keywords.
+With unlimited reports at your disposal you can create separate reports for those smaller keywords.
+Your content will be more thorough and optimized.

 In-depth content research

 Similar to Clearscope, Dashword analyzes the top results on Google and uses NLP to extract the most relevant and important terms for your topic.
 When you run a report for a keyword, you get benchmarks and actionable data around your target keyword based on the top SERP results.
 This can save you hours of research time.

 Real-time feedback as you write

 Dashword's main strength is its content optimizer.
 As soon as you start writing your content, you get real-time feedback that helps you improve what you've written.
 Content is scanned for LSI keywords, readability is scanned, and we monitor the length of the content as you write.

 Made for collaboration

 With Dashword's paid plan, you can invite up to 5 team members to work together on your content strategy.
 If you're working with external writers, it's possible to make individual reports public and share them with guests.